-Requests from employees for unpaid leave of absence (LOA) of less than or equal to two (2) weeks shall be made in writing to their immediate supervisor.
+32.02 Requests from employees for unpaid LOA of less than or equal to two (2) weeks shall be made in writing to their immediate supervisor and may be granted at the Employer's discretion.
 The employee shall give at least 7 days' notice to minimize disruption of staff.
-The employer shall make reasonable effort to comply with the request subject to operational needs of the Employer.
+The Employer shall make reasonable effort to comply with the request.
 Notice of the employer's decision shall be given in writing as soon as possible.

-31.03 Unpaid Leave Affecting Seniority and Benefits
+32.03 Unpaid Leave Affecting Seniority and Benefits

-An employee granted unpaid leave of absence shall continue to accumulate continuous service with the employer.
+An employee granted unpaid leave of absence shall continue to accumulate continuous service with the Employer.